msbeigiai/spring-full-stack/README.md

 framework libraries **Spring Security, Spring Web, Spring Data JPA, Spring JDBC** for backend and **React**, **ReactRouter** and **Chakra** technologies for frontend, and also **Postgres** as a database. \
-All the `Unit tests` and `integration tests` are implemented and the application \
-is fully **CI/CD** compatible. \
+All the `Unit tests` and `integration tests` are implemented and the application is fully **CI/CD** compatible. \
-The backend is fully automated deployable

-in **AWS Elastic BeansTalk** and frontend is fully automated deployable in **AWS Amplify**.
+The backend is fully automated deployable in **AWS Elastic BeansTalk** and frontend is fully automated deployable in **AWS Amplify**.
-This is a full-stack web application that combines a Spring Framework backend with a React frontend.
-It provides customer registration, see all customer, customer authentication and authorization by using most common Spring framework libraries **Spring Security, Spring Web, Spring Data JPA, Spring JDBC**.
+Also using **AWS S3** to store profile pictures.

 ## Table of Contents